hanshsieh/moneywiz-to-firefly/local/README.md

 It will ask you to register the first account.
 Afterward, the registration form will be closed.

 ## Setup config for migration
-After registrating an account, go to `Options -> Profile -> OAuth`.
+After registering an account, go to `Options -> Profile -> OAuth`.
 Click `Create new token` under `Personal Access Token` to create a new token.
 Copy the token to your clipboard.
-Copy the example config and inject your acces token.
+Copy the example config and inject your access token.
 ```bash
 cat config/local-dev.ts.example |
   ACCESS_TOKEN='${ACCESS_TOKEN}' \